16 products

 ❓ White Truffle Season FAQ

-Q: Why can't I get fresh white truffles year-round?
+Q: Why can’t I buy fresh white truffles year-round?

-A: White truffles grow wild and resist cultivation.
-Their strict seasonal growth depends on specific weather conditions and host tree relationships.
+A: White truffles grow only in the wild and cannot be cultivated.
+Their growth depends on precise weather conditions and symbiosis with specific host trees.

-A: The perfect balance of cool temperatures and moist soil creates:
+A: The balance of cool temperatures and moist soil produces:

-Q: Where should I buy the best truffles?
+Q: Where can I buy the best truffles?

 - For premium quality: Alba, Italy